Dental Assistant Certificate

 Upon completion, students are eligible to sit for the “Radiation Health & Safety” (RHS) and the “Infection Control Exam” (ICE) portions of the Dental Assisting National Board (DANB) Certification, as required by law, in the state of Connecticut.
 The DANB, RHS, and ICE exams are administered by computer at PROMETRICS Testing Centers.

-- identify the history of the dental profession and the legal and ethical policies
+- explore the historical evolution of the dental profession and its legal and ethical frameworks

-- identify the educational requirements and examinations of a dental assistant
+- understand the educational requirements and examinations for dental assistants

-- identify the dentitions, dental terminology and tooth numbering systems
+- familiarize yourself with dentitions, dental terminology, tooth numbering systems and radiographic equipment

 - Completed health form, signed by your physician